4th Parliament of Singapore

 The 4th Parliament of Singapore was a meeting of the Parliament of Singapore.
 Its first session commenced on 7 February 1977 and was prorogued on 2 October 1978.
 It commenced its second session on 26 December 1978 and was dissolved on 5 December 1980.

-The members of the 4th Parliament were elected in the 1976 general election.
-Parliament was controlled by a People's Action Party majority, led by Prime Minister Lee Kuan Yew and his Cabinet.
-The Speaker was Dr Yeoh Ghim Seng.
+The members of the Fourth Parliament were elected in the 1976 general election.
+The Third Parliament was controlled by a People's Action Party majority, led by Prime Minister Lee Kuan Yew and his Cabinet.
+Yeoh Ghim Seng served as speaker.

-The fourth Parliament had eight changes throughout the term, with a series of four by-elections ensuing in 1977 and 1979, making it one of the largest change of Parliament's composition since the vacation of Barisan Sosialis during the first Parliament.
+The Fourth Parliament had eight changes throughout the term, with a series of four by-elections ensuing in 1977 and 1979, making it one of the largest change in the composition of Singapore's Parliament since the Barisan Sosialis boycotted the First Parliament in 1965.